 - Unfavorable changes in cholesterol levels

 Some of these side effects can result from DHEA raising the level of testosterone and estrogen in a person's body.
 Medical experts caution that little is known about the long-term effect of the elevated hormone levels.
-So DHEA supplements should not be taken long-term without consulting with a health care professional.
+DHEA supplements should not be taken long-term without consulting with a health care professional.

 DHEA and Weight Loss